Guangxi Normal University

-Guangxi Normal University (广西师范大学 (廣西師範大學, Guǎngxī shīfàn dàxué), abbreviated GXNU) is a provincial research university located in Guilin, Guangxi, China with historical strengths in teacher education, basic arts and sciences, and international exchange programs.
+Guangxi Normal University (广西师范大学 (廣西師範大學, Guǎngxī shīfàn dàxué), abbreviated GXNU) is a provincial research university located in Guilin, Guangxi, China with historical strengths in arts and sciences, teacher education and international exchange programs.
+Its campus houses the Jingjiang Princes' Palace constructed in 1372 during the Ming Dynasty.
 Established in 1932 as one of the earliest normal schools (teacher training institutions) in China, GXNU has evolved into a comprehensive university granting undergraduate, graduate, and doctoral degrees across 21 colleges and departments with 75 undergraduate majors.

-The GXNU chemistry department is ranked in the Global Top 1% according to the Thompson Reuters 2017 InCites Essential Science Indicators (ESI), based on citation frequency of published research papers.
+The GXNU chemistry department is ranked in the Global Top 1% according to the Thomson Reuters 2017 InCites Essential Science Indicators (ESI), based on citation frequency of published research papers.

 History

 Establishment and merging into Guangxi University

 Guangxi Normal University was established in 1932 as Guangxi Provincial Teacher's College, the first normal school in the Guangxi region and one of the first teacher training institutions in the country.
 Its first president was notable educator Yang Dongyu (杨东莼 (楊東蒓)).
 The original campus was located in the Yanshan District of Guilin, where the modern university now maintains a branch campus.

 Almost immediately from its establishment, the fledgling institution became the center of a power struggle between the provincial Guangxi government and the Nationalist Ministry of Education, resulting in a long period of evolution, absorption into other institutions, renaming, and re-establishment.
 In 1936, the provincial government ordered the school to merge into National Guangxi University (now known as Guangxi University, the flagship public university of Guanxi province).
 The school became the National Guangxi University College of Liberal Arts, which focused on the humanities and no longer functioned solely as a normal school.